pegasus-web/age-gate/legal/terms-and-conditions.md

 >
 > Markets/brands can tailor copy for tone provided no substantive changes are made to the meaning.
 >
-> Marketing teams should obtain the approval of local legal counsel and/or the relevant Diageo IP counsel representing the brand (with any substantive changes approved by a member of the Digital Governance Leadership Team).
+> Marketing teams should obtain the approval of local legal counsel and/or the relevant [CB/PEGASUS] IP counsel representing the brand (with any substantive changes approved by a member of the Digital Governance Leadership Team).
 >
 > The Terms and Conditions have been worded to deal with the broadest possible range of content to ensure maximum legal protection and the minimum need for revisions as a website evolves or takes on new functionality.
 >